Kludex/mangum/docs/index.md

 #### Example

-Below is a basic ASGI application example that can be used with the handler methods:
+Below is a basic ASGI application example using the AWS run method:

 ```python
 from mangum.adapters.aws import run_asgi